 I ended up with 4-dozen incredibly tasty Easy Cheesy Sausage Balls (remember that this is only half a recipe.)
 Did I mention that they freeze and reheat beautifully?
 Yum!

 I hope you liked this recipe for Easy Cheesy Sausage Balls as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!